pycalphad/pycalphad/INSTALLING.rst

 To install a development version of pycalphad, you can use either an Anaconda or vanilla Python distribution.

-In either case, it is suggested to use a virtual environment.
-These instructions will walk you through installing pycalphad in a virtual environment called ``pycalphad-dev``.

 Anaconda
 ~~~~~~~~

+These instructions will walk you through installing pycalphad in a virtual
-From the Anaconda Prompt (Windows) or a terminal emulator (macOS or Linux)
+environment called ``pycalphad-dev``.
+From the Anaconda Prompt (Windows) or a
+terminal emulator (macOS or Linux)

 1. Add the conda channels ``conda config --add channels conda-forge; conda config --add channels pycalphad``
 2. Create the virtual environment and install pycalphad into it ``conda create -n pycalphad-dev pycalphad``